zhiyuan-gao/unity_prefab_converter/README.md

 ## Update
 Some errors in the code:
 The sub-object face indexes are in the wrong order.
+Done

 Some door meshes are overwritten due to duplicate names.
+Done

+Rewrite mesh names and files hierarchy?
+Done

+TODO: Texure look different after spliting.
+Figure out why

 Position of holes are not correct.
 Paintings and windows need to be added.